kvarq/kvarq/docs/gui.rst

   :scale: 50 %
   :width: 706

-There are two steps to configure KvarQ:

-  1. Specify the :ref:`testsuites <testsuites>` that are known to the program.
-     These testsuites can be loaded from different places.
-If a testsuite with the same name already exists, it is replaced with the one specified last.

-     The :ref:`scanner <scanner>` as well as the :ref:`explorer <explorer>` need to know these testsuites in order perform the scanning or correctly display the results.
-After loading testsuites, they appear in the list (unless they were replacing another testsuite already listed).
-From this set of available testsuites, a **selection** can be made that specifies which of the testsuites should be used during the scanning process.
-     Selecting more testsuites will slow down the scanning process and produce larger, more informative files.

-  2. The :ref:`engine configuration parameters <configuration-parameters>` can also be modified.
+The :ref:`engine configuration parameters <configuration-parameters>` can be modified in the settings window.
 Usually, the default values work well, but in some cases (such as old low-quality files) it can be advantageous to change some of these values.

 .. _scanner: